Residency and access to the labour market

 Moreover, it is possible for British citizens to apply for any other residence permit for which they meet the requirements.

 British nationals and their third-country family members who have been legally resident in Austria for over 5 years will be able to apply for permanent residence permit ('Daueraufenthalt – EU').
 Applicants will need to provide proof that they have been legally resident for at least 5 years and will have to meet the general requirements for the granting of a residence permit under the Settlement and Residence Act.
 These include providing evidence of adequate accommodation, comprehensive health insurance and sufficient financial resources, as well as verification that the applicant poses no risk to public order and security.
-Applicants shall not have to provide evidence of German language skills when first applying for the permanent residence permit.
+Applicants who apply for the residence permit “Daueraufenthalt-EU” within 6 months following a no-deal Brexit will not have to provide evidence of German language skills.
+However, applicants applying for the residence permit "Daueraufenthalt-EU" after that 6-month period will need to demonstrate that they fulfil Module 2 of the Integration agreement, i.e. German language ability up to B1 level of the Common European Framework of Reference for Languages and advanced knowledge of the fundamental values of the legal and social system of Austria.
 For the issuing of the residence permit "Daueraufenthalt – EU" the applicant will be charged an administrative fee of 210 euro (195 euro for children up to 6 years).
 Possible costs for the attestation or translation of documents are not included.

 British nationals must apply for a residence permit within 6 months of the UK (United Kingdom) leaving the EU, but will continue to be legally resident until a decision has been made on their application.
 Confirmation that an application has been submitted and that the applicant continues to be legally resident can be issued upon request.
 If there is the foreseeable need to travel between the application and the issuance of the residence permit, such a conformation should be requested.
 This conformation will evidence the right to travel to Austria/to reenter Austria (also via another Schengen country).
 See also the point "Travelling".